JoshuaMichaelHall-Tech/project-devops-pipeline-financial/README.md

-# Automated DevOps Pipeline for Financial Applications (IN DEVELOPMENT)
+# Automated DevOps Pipeline for Financial Applications

-# IN DEVELOPMENT
+## 🚧 PROJECT STATUS: IN DEVELOPMENT

+**Note**: This is an AI-generated project template created as part of my DevOps learning journey.
+Active development will begin as I progress through my CI/CD and GitHub Actions training.

 ## Project Overview